Overview

 You should see a newly unallocated partition.
 Right click on Disk 0 and select ‘Extend’:

-You now have enough storage to install the needed applications.
+You now have enough storage to install the needed plugins.

 Install Firefox